paninski-lab/lightning-pose/docs/source/user_guide_advanced/unsupervised_losses.rst

       temporal:
         log_weight: 5.0
+        prob_threshold: 0.05
         epsilon: 20.0
-        prob_threshold: 0.05

 * ``log_weight``: weight of the loss in the final cost function
+* ``prob_threshold``: predictions with a probability below this threshold are not included in the loss.
+This is desirable if, for example, a keypoint is occluded and the prediction has low probability.
 * ``epsilon``: in pixels; temporal differences below this threshold are not penalized, which keeps natural movements from being penalized.
 The value of epsilon will depend on the size of the video frames, framerate (how much does the animal move from one frame to the next), the size of the animal in the frame, etc.
-* ``prob_threshold``: predictions with a probability below this threshold are not included in the loss.
-This is desirable if, for example, a keypoint is occluded and the prediction has low probability.

 .. _unsup_loss_pcasv:

-Pose plausibility
+Pose PCA
 -----------------
 This loss penalizes deviations away from a low-dimensional subspace of plausible poses computed on labeled data.